marekzajac97/bf2-blender/docs/README.md

 `[m]` tag indicates that the object contains mesh data.

 ## Materials and UVs
-- Each material assigned to any visible mesh must be set up for export.
+- Each material assigned to any visible mesh must be prepared for export.
 To set up BF2 material go to `Material Properties`, you should see the `BF2 Material` panel there.
-Enable `Is BF2 Material` and choose appropriate settings: `Alpha Mode`, `Shader` and `Technique` (BundledMesh/SkinnedMesh only) as well as desired texture maps to load.
+Enable `Is BF2 Material` and choose appropriate `Shader`, `Technique`, `Alpha Mode` as well as desired texture maps to load.
     - For StaticMesh: There will be 6 texture slots for Base, Detail, Dirt, Crack, Detail Normal, and Crack Normal.
 Only Base texture is mandatory, if others are not meant to be used, leave them empty.
     - For BundledMesh: There should be 3 texture slots for Color, Normal, and Wreck.
 Only Color texture is mandatory, if others are not meant to be used, leave them empty.
     - For SkinnedMesh: There should be 2 texture slots for Color and Normal.
 Only the Color texture is mandatory, if Normal is not meant to be used, leave it empty.
-- Clicking on `Apply Material` changes some material settings, loads textures and builds a tree of Shader Nodes that try to mimic BF2 rendering.
+- Clicking on `Apply Material` changes some material settings, loads textures and generates shader node set-up that tries to imitate BF2 shaders.
 It's optional and does not affect export.
 - Each LOD's mesh must have a minimum of 1 and a maximum of 5 UV layers assigned and each UV layer must be called `UV<index>`, where each one corresponds to the following texture maps:
     - For StaticMesh UV0 = Base, UV1 = Detail, UV2 = Dirt, UV3 (or UV2 if Dirt layer is not present) = Crack and the last one (always UV4) is the Lightmap UV, which can also be auto-generated when toggled in the export options.
     - For BundledMesh and SkinnedMesh there's only UV0 for all texture maps.
 - Be aware that when making StaticMeshes, tangent space is generated using UV1 (Detail Normal).
-This means that if you also use Crack Normal maps you can't rotate or mirror the UVs (relativly to Detail Normal) otherwise the lighting calculations will be incorrect.
+This means that if Crack Normal map is also used, its UVs can't be rotated or mirrord (relative to Detail Normal UVs) otherwise the lighting calculations will be incorrect.

 ## Collision meshes
 - Each object may contain collision mesh data.
 To add it, you must create an empty child object prefixed with `NONVIS__`.
 This new object should have a maximum of 4 child objects (suffixed with `_COL<index>`) containing collision mesh data, each corresponding to a specific collision type: Projectile = COL0, Vehicle = COL1, Soldier = COL2, AI (navmesh) = COL3.
 Collision meshes should only be added under the object's Lod0 hierarchies.
 - Each COL can have an arbitrary number of materials assigned, no special material settings are required, object's material index-to-name mapping will be saved inside the `.con` file.

 ### Known Issues
 - CollisionMesh exports to a slightly older file format version (9) than 3ds Max exporter (10).
 Latest file version contains some extra face adjacency info for drawing debug meshes which is disabled by default in-game anyway.